 Other than how they work, one big difference between sacrificial and permanent coatings is the maintenance cost.
 Permanent coatings cost more and sometimes a lot more, depending on the type.
 However, permanent coatings are a one-time cost when the correct type is used.
 Sacrificial coatings can be a recurring cost for years to come.
 Most maintenance personnel agree that permanent coatings end up being the significantly cheaper option over the life of a building due to the reduced time and maintenance costs.

 One final thing to consider when choosing an anti-graffiti coating is experience with the product because they do not all work as described.
 Some anti-graffiti coatings, especially sacrificial types, can leave a filmy or milky residue on the building, even when labeled as “clear.”
 These products can make an otherwise nice building look dirty or aged, creating the exact problem the coating is intended to prevent.
 Other coatings can cure with a slight tint, often times amber or cloudy.
 This can distort the color of a building to appear other than it should.

 The key is to know the anti-graffiti product being used and to have familiarity with its results.
 If you don’t have experience with a particular product, working with an experienced designer and manufacturer like Romtec will help you get the best anti-graffiti product for your project.
-To learn more about these options and how they can work with paint, unfinished, and powder coated surfaces, contact Romtec today to learn more about our products and how we can help your project.
+To learn more about these options and how they can work with painted, unfinished, and other surfaces, contact Romtec today to learn more about our products and how we can help your project.